 The user plane between MBSTF and MB-UPF, or between MB-UPF and AF, may use either multicast transport or unicast tunnel for the MBS session (depending on application and capabilities of control interface).
 If the transport network does not support multicast transport, the user plane uses unicast tunnel for the MBS Session.
 The user plane between MBSTF and AF may use unicast tunnel, multicast transport or other means (e.g., HTTP download from external CDN).
 Unicast is used for the MBS Session, after receiving the downlink MBS data, the MB-UPF forwards the downlink MBS data without the outer IP header and tunnel header information.

-The user plane from the MB-UPF to NG-RAN(s) (for shared delivery) and the user plane from the MB-UPF to UPFs (for individual delivery) may use multicast transport via a common GTP-U tunnel per MBS session, or use unicast transport via separate GTP-U tunnels at NG-RAN or at UPF per MBS session.
+The user plane from the MB-UPF to NG-RAN(s) (for 5GC Shared MBS traffic delivery) and the user plane from the MB-UPF to UPFs (for 5GC Individual MBS traffic delivery) may use multicast transport via a common GTP-U tunnel per MBS session, or use unicast transport via separate GTP-U tunnels at NG-RAN or at UPF per MBS session in the following way:

+- For 5GC Shared MBS traffic delivery (i.e. MB-UPF delivers user plane data to NG-RAN supporting MBS), if the transport network supports IP multicast, the NG-RAN node uses multicast transport via a common GTP-U tunnel per MBS session, otherwise unicast transport via separate GTP-U tunnel per MBS session per NG-RAN node is used.

+- For 5GC Individual MBS traffic delivery (i.e. MB-UPF delivers user plane data to UPF), if the transport network supports IP multicast and the UPF supports reception of multicast data over N19mb, UPF use multicast transport via a common GTP-U tunnel per MBS session, otherwise unicast transport via separate GTP-U tunnel per MBS session per UPF is used.

 If the user plane uses unicast transport, the transport layer destination is the IP address of the NG-RAN or UPF, each NG-RAN or UPF allocates the tunnel separately and multiple GTP-U tunnels are used for the MBS Session.
 If the user plane uses multicast transport, a common GTP-U tunnel is used for both RAN and UPF nodes.
 The GTP-U tunnel is identified by a common tunnel ID and an IP multicast address as the transport layer destination, both assigned by 5GC.

 The above is depicted in Figure 6.7-1.
+There could be more than one NG-RANs or UPFs that are involved in the MBS traffic delivery.

 Figure 6.7-1: Schematic showing user plane data transmission